 Buying your first cryptocurrency is made very simple, with the ability to buy cryptocurrency with your credit card.
 Meaning you don’t need to have any crypto on an exchange like Binance or Coinbase to get started using Trust Wallet.

 Simply select the cryptocurrency you want to purchase, enter your credit card details, and your wallet will be topped up in a few minutes.

 Please be aware buying Bitcoin/crypto with a credit card isn´t recommended, as you will pay high fees for convenience.

 Swap & Exchange Crypto

 With the Swap or Exchange functions built into the Trust Wallet, users can easily trade one cryptocurrency for another.
-This can be done using a simple swap or by using more advanced trading options using the BinanceDEX.
+This can be done using a simple swap or more advanced trading options using the BinanceDEX.

-Trust Wallet allows users to earn interest on many different cryptocurrencies by staking the tokens inside the app.
+Trust Wallet allows users to earn interest on cryptocurrencies by staking the tokens inside the app.
 This includes receiving variable interest rates with popular cryptos such as the likes of BNB, Tezos, Tron, Cosmos, or Algorand.